 Baby’s sleep is a HUGE TOPIC!
 Understandably so, as it’s such an important topic.
 How well (or not) a baby’s sleeping can impact an entire family’s well-being.
 It can also cause a great divide between parents who believe differently than other parents.
 But what many parents don’t initially understand about the topic: if you can avoid having an overtired baby, it is a game-changer in the world of baby’s sleep!

 I will say with my job, I have learned a lot about sleep and how different factors impact sleep quality.
 This allows me to create consistency when we have off days or sleep goes off track.
 We can work on getting it balanced again without unneeded stress.
-The information that helps families keep sleep balanced is what I am passionate about discussing because sometimes simple tips can make such a big difference.
+I am passionate about discussing the information that helps families keep sleep balanced because sometimes simple tips can make such a big difference.

 How to Avoid Having an Overtired Baby

-One key factor when working on sleep is to focus on keeping your baby well-rested and prevent them from becoming overtired.
+When working on sleep, one key factor is to focus on keeping your baby well-rested and preventing them from becoming overtired.
 An overtired baby usually suffers from frequent night wakings, early mornings, and short naps.
 They seem to get stuck in an overtired cycle where they wake up frequently at night.
 This leads to them waking early in the morning, not rested.
-This then leads to shorter naps and then finally leads to a pushed bedtime that further encourages more night wakings.
+This then leads to shorter naps and then finally leads to a pushed bedtime that further encourages more night-wakings.
 It sucks!
-I want to share some of my top tips to help break the overtired cycle and start to get sleep more balanced.
+I want to share some of my top tips to help break the overtired cycle and start to get more balanced sleep.

 1. Set Up a Morning Wake-Up Range!